manuelbomi/Enterprise-Progressive-Delivery-for-K8s--Canary-Blue_Green-A_B-Shadow-Deployments-for-DevOps-MLOps/README.md

 - **GitOps** — ArgoCD or Flux for auto-syncing Git → cluster
 - **Alerting** — Alertmanager for Prometheus to notify and optionally trigger webhook-based rollbacks

-Diagram (Mermaid — place into GitHub README that supports Mermaid):

 ```mermaid